darrylb123/usbrelay/README.md

 dnf install python3-paho-mqtt (Fedora) cp usbrelayd /usr/local/sbin
 ```
-#### usbrelay.service usbrelay.conf
+#### usbrelay.service
-A systemd unit and environment file for controlling and monitoring the usbrelayd daemon
+A systemd unit for controlling and monitoring the usbrelayd daemon
+The systemd service file references your MQTT broker hostname as mymqttbroker.
+Either create that hostname in DNS or /etc/hosts.
+Alternatively, If you are using an external MQTT broker, modify the service file accordingly.
 To install:
 ```
 sudo cp usbrelayd.service /etc/systemd/system
-sudo cp usbrelayd.conf /usr/local/etc/usbrelayd.conf
 sudo systemctl daemon-reload
 ```
-Edit usbrelay.conf to set the address of your mqtt broker

 #### 50-usbrelay.rules
 A udev rule file that reacts and starts/stops the usbrelayd.service when a module is pluggedin or removed